xspager/LerningReactNotes/README.md

 - The spread operator has many uses.
 To create a combined array.
 To create a temporary copy of an array to avoid mutating it.
 To get the reminder of an array you are destructing, like *const [a, b, ...others] = things;* And to use to collect function arguments for a function that accepts an array.
 And for contructing objects. (page 22)
 - ECMAScript commitee made fetch happen 😡
 - How to build a promisse -> (page 26)
+- The class syntax is just a syntatic sugar over the regular prototype based object model(?) (page 27)

+## Chapter 3

+- "JavaScript supports function programing becuase JavaScript functions are first class citizens."
+- You can even add function to an array then call them like *array\[2\]()*
+- Higher-order function take or return functions (page 33)
+- Wish I have read this book 4 years ago, I'm not even joking.